1580

 Archives municipales de Lyon, 7 S 8 , cliché J. Gastineau/AML 5 Ph 26760

-Plan of the Charterhouse of Lyon in 18th century
+Plan of the Charterhouse of Lyon in the 18th century

-(painting around 1730, collection of Museum of the Grande Chartreuse)
+(painted around 1730, collection of the Museum of the Grande Chartreuse)

-The construction works of the second campaign according to the plans of Delamonce were completed with the exception of the façade.
-The latter, not visible on the drawing, would only be undertaken much later in 1870-1871 by Sainte-Marie Perrin, in the spirit of the 18th century.
+The second campaign of construction works, following the plans of Delamonce, were completed in 1750.
+The facade, different from that of the painting, would only be undertaken much later in 1870-1871 by Sainte-Marie Perrin, in the spirit of the 18th century.

 (photo studio Basset)